emjin/connextion/README.md

 # About

-This Python Flask webapp interfaces with a central database of resources available to K-12 students looking to further their education, such as summer math/science camps, focusing on opportunities accessible to low-income students.
+Connexion is a Python Flask webapp that makes it easy to find resources available to K-12 students looking to further their education.
+The current emphasis is on summer math/science camps accessible to low-income students.
+Future development will focus on increasing the flexibility of the service.
 The SQL database is hosted on Microsoft Azure.

 This repository can directly be deployed to Azure App Service.